The Big A&E Survey

 During 2024 there was a 5.6 per cent increase in patient visits to Accident and Emergency Departments (A&Es) in hospitals in Bath and North East Somerset, Swindon and Wiltshire (BSW), mainly due to a rise in the number of ‘walk-in’ patients.

-Over the next three months, BSW ICB is working with Healthwatch and hospitals in Bath, Swindon and Salisbury to find out more through the Big A&E Survey.
+Between April and August 2025, we worked with Healthwatch and hospitals in Bath, Swindon and Salisbury to find out more through the Big A&E Survey.